 Reactive attachment disorder

-Signs and symptoms of reactive attachment disorder are similar to those of other attachment disorders and may include:
+The signs and symptoms of reactive attachment disorder are similar to general attachment problems:

 - difficulty showing affection